martinjc/compj-and-dataj-unconf/Readme.md

 ## Participants

+Participants in the Unconference - please feel free to edit/submit a PR with a better bio!

 * Martin - Lecturer, Cardiff University - interested in data visualisation
 * Glyn - Lecturer, reporter background, interested in data and stories
 * Caroline - come to see what was going on at datajconf